 This holiday season is a great time to use this Middle School Kwanzaa Lesson to help students learn about this important holiday.
 Kwanzaa is a celebration that celebrates and affirms African culture, family, and heritage.
 It is celebrated for seven days from December 26 to January 1.

 Photocopy this free resource before you leave for the holiday break.
 In this New Year’s Goal Setting Activity and Reflection Sheets, students get excited and engaged during their first week back at school.
 Students will activate their reflection skills in a group setting and then transition to the independent task.
-Find this free resource here or on Shopify CAD.
+Find this free resource here.

 Middle School Classroom Holiday Party Ideas

 Traditionally in my district the day that holiday break/Winter Break begins we have an early finish day.
 We finish school at 1:45 pm whereas we normally end the day at 3:15 pm.
 We usually have a whole school assembly with a holiday sing-along and any presentations from our art and drama clubs.
 Then teachers have a few hours to fill – but the curriculum is not normally taught on this day.
 I have compiled a list of fun activities to do just before Winter Break.

 White Elephant Exchange

 Provide students with brown paper bags and ask them to bring in a book from home they no longer want that can be shared with another classmate.
 Provide strict parameters about what can be brought it – books must be in good condition and not have any damage.
 They also need to be appropriate for that grade level.
 Have students keep their books a secret, then place them in their paper bags.
 Have students make a circle with their chairs and put all of the paper bags in the centre of a circle.

 Pass sets of dice and rotate them around the circle.
 Once a student rolls doubles they can pick any paper bag from the circle.
 They cannot open it until everyone has rolled doubles and selected a book.
 After everyone has a book, take turns opening the paper bags and showing off the book.